Zenith is in a unique position to provide mental health services.

 It often stops us from living our life in a way that is meaningful to us.

-Depression eats away our joy and vitality robbing us of our ability to become involved actively in our own lives and our loved ones.
+Depression eats away our joy and vitality, robbing us of our ability to become involved actively in our own lives and our loved ones.
 Anxiety constantly tells us scary stories and stops us from doing what we value.
-Shame and guilt keep us away from others as we perceives ourselves to be unworthy.
+Shame and guilt keep us away from others as we perceive ourselves to be unworthy.

 “What can I do now?”

 What if living a meaningful life involves taking a close look at our inner monsters of shame, guilt, depression or anxiety?
-Rumi, one of my favorite poets described very aptly the path to healing:
+Rumi, a 13th centuary poet, described very aptly the path to healing:

 “Don’t turn away.